 Visit our scholarship information page for an overview of the possibilities for financial support.

-The core course takes place at KIT’s training facilities in Amsterdam.
-Advanced Modules may be taken at KIT and at various partner institutions in The Netherlands or at tropEd institutions elsewhere in Europe.
+Students who have selected track 5 can follow courses at KIT and/or at various partner institutions in The Netherlands or at tropEd institutions elsewhere in Europe.
 More information: www.troped.org

 Visa and residence permits